GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection

+The authors in \cite{Bijelic2020a} proposed an entropy-steered multi-modal deep fusion architecture for adverse weather conditions.
+The sensor modalities exploited in their method include RGB camera, gated camera (NIR band), LiDAR, and radar.
+Instead of employing BeV projection or point cloud representation for LiDAR, the authors encoded depth, height, and pulse intensity on an image plane.
+Moreover, the radar output was also projected onto an image plane parallel to the image horizontal dimension.
+Considering the radar output invariant along the vertical image axis, the scan was replicated across the horizontal image axis.
+They utilized a modified VGG architecture for feature extraction, while features were exchanged among all modalities driven by sensor entropy after each pooling operation.
+Fused feature maps from the last 6 layers of the feature extractors were passed to the SSD object detection head.
+In \cite{Devaguptapu2019a}, the authors proposed a pseudo multi-modal object detector from thermal IR images in a Faster-RCNN setting.
+The features from ResNet-50 backbones for the two modalities are concatenated and a $1\times1$ convolution is applied to the concatenated features before they are passed to the rest of Faster-RCNN network.
+They exploited I2I translation networks, namely CycleGAN~\cite{isola2017image} and UNIT~\cite{liu2017unsupervised} to transform thermal images from the FLIR Thermal~\cite{Flir} and KAIST~\cite{hwang2015multispectral} datasets to the RGB domain, thus the names MM-CG and MM-UNIT.
 Here, we also discuss some fusion strategies which were originally proposed for applications other than object detection but are relevant to our work.
 In \cite{Khan2019a}, the authors proposed a sensor fusion methodology for RGB and depth images to steer a self-driving vehicle.